hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-FlexiblePrivacy.md

 !!! tip

-    The Orion logs for Orion 1 and Orion 2 display `PrivacyGroupNotFound` errors.
+    The Tessera logs for Tessera 1 and Tessera 2 display `PrivacyGroupNotFound` errors.
 This is expected behavior because private transactions check offchain and onchain to find the privacy group for a private transaction.

 ## Adding and removing members